Function based value

 Function based value code example

-import { animate } from 'animejs';
+import { animate, utils } from 'animejs';

 animate('.square', {